 - Where can students go to undertake a GH project?
 Are there any restrictions?

 Students are encouraged to travel worldwide except to those countries with a Dept. of State travel warning.
 BUSM will not give credit or support to a medical student in a country where a Dept. of State travel warning is in effect.
 Any student wishing to undertake a project in a country which already has a warning in place should discuss the feasibility of this with Dr. Sarfaty prior to planning.

 - Is an experience with a local immigrant community equal to a GH experience?

-in the Greater Boston area.
+Yes, absolutely.
+Students are encouraged to look at underserved populations in the Greater Boston area.
 Dr. Sarfaty can help link students to opportunities

 in a variety of diverse Boston communities.

 - Are their opportunities in industrialized countries as well as developing countries?
 Students can participate in global health electives in both the first and third world internationally.
 Many medical schools overseas will take direct applications from U.S. medical students without an affiliation in place.
 In some instances, students have arranged research projects with an international medical school, but this requires a significant amount of advanced planning.
 NOTE: The GH Summer Scholarship supports medical student projects in developing countries only.